How Often Should You Get Dental Cleanings?

 The Importance of Regular Dental Cleanings

-• Early detection of oral health issues
+• Early Detection: Identifies potential oral health issues before they become serious.

 Standard Recommendations for Dental Cleaning Frequency